secariolabs/secariolabs.github.io/_posts/2023-02-05-logging-raw-http-requests-in-python.md

 Even though this technique has many limitations, for the most part it could be considered sufficient if someone is just looking to collect full body requests and only response headers (notice there is no response body).

-In principle, we don't fine this technique sufficient, and because of that we actually use an "extended" version of it, where we add an additional hook which has visibility over the data and we can manipulate it as we best see fit.
+In principle, we don't find this technique sufficient, and because of that we actually use an "extended" version of it, where we add an additional hook which has visibility over the data and we can manipulate it as we best see fit.

 ```python
 import http